divvun/divvunspell-libreoffice/README.md

 ## LibreOffice extension listing (macOS)

-There's no way of installing the OXT automatically using Divvun Manager, it must be installed manually by downloading the OXT and installing it using the GUI.
-To increase discoverability and ease of access, it should be listed on the LO extension page;:
+There's no way of installing the OXT automatically using Divvun Manager, it must be installed manually by downloading the OXT and installing it using the LibreOffice extension GUI.
+To increase discoverability and ease of access, the extension is also listed on the LO extension site:

 - [LibreOffice extension page](https://extensions.libreoffice.org)
     - [The Divvun speller extension](https://extensions.libreoffice.org/en/extensions/show/27383)